xiaoqie007/regular-investing-in-box/docs/en/README.md

 When people talk about **value investing** and **trend investing**, they often mistakenly see them as opposites.
 In fact, they are only opposites when viewed from a short-term perspective.

 For regular investors, however, who always view things from a long-term perspective, value investing and trend investing are not opposites.
-In the long term, which is to say after two full market cycles, value investments will show a trend of compound growth, and investments that trend upward over the long term will also certainly be valuable.
+In the long term, which is to say after two full market cycles, value investments will show a trend of compound/ˈkämˌpound/ growth, and investments that trend upward over the long term will also certainly be valuable.
 A simple change in perspective can cause the relationship between two terms to be completely opposite!

 I often say the following:

->Don't have a blind faith in value investing.
+>Don't have a blind faith/fāTH/ in value investing.

 I also often say this: